Jamie-VC/CommunityApp-POE/README.md

 # CommunityApp

 **CommunityApp** is a WPF application using .NET 8, designed as a municipal community application.
-This version focuses on reporting and viewing issues, with two other core functionalities to be implemented in future updates.
-Currently, users can report issues and view them within the app.
+Users can use this application to view and report issues to/from the community, search for events/ announcements that are taking place and track service requests.

 ## Functionality